 3.14 Determination of Votes – Votes shall be determined by a show of hands, in writing, or orally unless a secret or recorded ballot is requested by the majority of those Members voting.

 3.15 Majority of Votes – Except as otherwise provided in the Act or these Bylaws, the majority of votes of Members present who vote shall decide each issue.
-In the case of a tie, the issue is defeated.
+In the case of a tie, the Chair will cast the deciding vote

 3.16 Any Member, seventeen (17) years of age or younger may appoint a parent/guardian who may attend and participate in meetings of members but are not entitled to vote.